Bluebelle (ship): Terry Jo's statement

-By November 20, Terry Jo had regained sufficient strength to reveal to investigators the truth about the loss of the Bluebelle and its passengers.
+By November 20, Terry Jo had regained sufficient strength to reveal to investigators the truth about the loss of Bluebelle and its passengers.

-Late on November 12, the Bluebelle began its return journey to Fort Lauderdale.
-At around 9 p.m., Terry Jo had entered the lower cabin to sleep, leaving her parents, siblings, Harvey, and his wife on deck.
-Later that evening, she was awakened by the sounds of her brother screaming and calling for his father, and heavy footfalls, which she decided to investigate.
-Above deck, she observed the bodies of her brother and mother in the main cabin, not far from the galley.
+Late on November 12, Bluebelle began its return journey to Fort Lauderdale.
+At around 9 p.m., Terry Jo had entered the lower cabin to sleep, leaving her parents, siblings, Harvey and his wife on deck.
+Later that evening, she was awakened by the sounds of her brother screaming and calling for their father, and heavy footfalls, which she decided to investigate.
+Above deck, she observed the dead bodies of her brother and mother in the main cabin, not far from the galley.

 Walking further onto the deck, Terry Jo then observed Harvey carrying a bucket.
 He had simply struck her, then shoved her below deck, shouting, "Get back down there!"
-The terrified child returned to her cabin only to observe oil and water beginning to gush onto the floor of her cabin approximately 15 minutes later.
+The terrified child returned to her cabin only to observe oil and water beginning to gush onto the floor of her cabin approximately fifteen minutes later.
 Harvey then entered her cabin with what appeared to be a rifle in his right hand.
-The two made eye contact, but Harvey did not shoot her—simply returning above deck.
+The two made eye contact, but Harvey did not shoot her; he simply returned above deck.
 Terry Jo then heard hammering sounds.

-Shortly thereafter, Terry Jo returned to the deck, only to observe Harvey standing on the deck and the vessel's dinghy floating on the port side.
-He then asked the child, "Is the dinghy loose?", to which she replied she did not know.
+Shortly thereafter, Terry Jo was forced to abandon her rapidly flooding cabin.
+She returned to the deck, only to observe Harvey standing on the deck and the vessel's dinghy floating on the port side.
+He then asked her, "Is the dinghy loose?", to which she replied she did not know.
 Harvey then ordered her to hold a rope attached to the dinghy while he retrieved something.
 By the time Harvey returned to the child, the rope had slipped through her fingers.
 In response, Harvey dove overboard and swam toward the dinghy, abandoning Terry Jo on the sinking vessel.

 Recollecting the small oblong cork float lashed to the deck, Terry Jo untied this float as the boat deck began to sink beneath the ocean.
-She then threw the float "over the side" of the deck before swimming toward the life raft, pushing the float further into the open water before climbing onto the float.
-She had then drifted upon the sea for almost three and a half days without food, water, or shelter.
+She then threw the float overboard and swam toward the life raft, pushing the float further into the open water before climbing onto it.
+She had then drifted upon the sea for almost three and a half days without food, water or shelter.
 Her life raft had been so small Terry Jo had to sit upright for the entire ordeal, during which she had repeatedly prayed for rescue.

-Terry Jo was adamant that the mast of the Bluebelle was intact, that there had been no fire aboard the vessel, and that the sea was calm throughout the entirety of the events prior to the sinking.
-Shortly thereafter, she was informed that Harvey had been picked up alive three days prior to herself in a life raft, alongside her sister's dead body, and that the bodies of her parents, her brother, and Harvey's wife had all been lost at sea.
+Terry Jo was adamant that the mast of Bluebelle was intact, that there had been no fire aboard the vessel and that the sea was calm throughout the entirety of the events prior to the sinking.
+Shortly thereafter, she was informed that Harvey had been picked up alive three days prior to herself in a life raft, alongside her sister's dead body, and that the bodies of her parents, her brother and Harvey's wife had all been lost at sea.